-Where necessary, referees will be contacted by telephone or email to clarify any anomalies or discrepancies and verify the source of the reference.
-This contact will then be recorded on our Single Central Record for successful candidates.
+Where necessary, referees will be contacted by telephone or email in order to clarify any anomalies or discrepancies and verify the source of the reference.
+This contact will then be recorded on the school's Single Central Record for successful candidates.

-Where necessary, previous employers who have not been named as referees will be contacted to clarify any anomalies or discrepancies.
+Where necessary, previous employers who have not been named as referees will be contacted in order to clarify any anomalies or discrepancies.
 A detailed written note will be kept of such exchanges.
 Referees will always be asked specific questions about:

-- the candidate's suitability for working with children and young people - any disciplinary warnings, including time-expired warnings, that relate to the safeguarding of children - the candidate's suitability for this post.
+- The candidate's suitability for working with children and young people. - Any disciplinary warnings, including time-expired warnings that relate to the safeguarding of children. - The candidate's suitability for this post.